Have you noticed a significant increase in urination since becoming pregnant? Are you wondering what is going on and how you can fix it?

 But there are some warning signs you should be aware of when accompanied by frequent urination.

-The five symptoms above can be associated with a urinary tract infection (UTI).
+The seven symptoms above can be associated with a urinary tract infection (UTI).
 It is best to consult your doctor if you are experiencing any of these symptoms.
 A UTI is easily treatable, but if left untreated it can lead to more serious complications, such as premature labor.

 Pregnant women are much more likely to suffer from a UTI, so don’t feel ashamed or disappointed that you did something wrong if you contract one.